kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 class VendingMachine[A]
 {% endhighlight %}

-If the user of the `VendingMachine` would like to use covariant subtyping then he would have to define covariance himself using upper bound.
+If the user of the type `VendingMachine` would like to use covariant subtyping then he would have to define covariance himself using upper bound.

 {% highlight scala %}
 def install(softDrinkVM: VendingMachine[_ <: SoftDrink]): Unit = {